zimejin07/Casino-Card-Payment-App/README.md

 The `.env.local` file includes the public Hygraph API endpoint.

 > ⚠️ Typically, `.env` files are git-ignored.
-This file is included intentionally to ensure out-of-the-box functionality during assessment.
+This file is included intentionally to ensure out-of-the-box functionality.

 ---